jules2689/trudeau/docs/2020-04-21/post_news.md

 Well, as a follow-up, you haven't addressedthe question of quÉbec.
 Now that the province which represents roughly 23% of the population has 54% of all deaths.
-How do you explain that?and should we start to think that maybe quÉbec is not doing something right?
+How do you explain that? and should we start to think that maybe quÉbec is not doing something right?